airstriptech-bot/MMM-GmailFeed/README.md

 # MMM-GmailFeed

-A module for the MagicMirror project which creates a table filled with the current list of unread gmail messages.
+MMM-GmailFeed is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror) which creates a table filled with the current list of unread gmail messages.
 This module uses the gmail RSS feed instead of IMAP.

 ## Images